-- Uphold the decision - Recommend that the governing board reconsiders reinstatement - Quash the decision and direct that the governing board reconsiders reinstatement
+- Uphold the decision. - Recommend that the Governing Body reconsiders reinstatement. - Quash the decision and direct that the Governing Body reconsiders reinstatement.

 The panel's decision does not have to be unanimous and can be decided by a majority vote.
-It is binding on the child, parents/carers, the governing board, headteacher and the LA.
+It is binding on the child, parents/carers, the Governing Body, headteacher and the LA.